Lurow/balena-electron-vuecli3/README.md

 ## Dockerconfig

-All relevent configs for resin.io deployment are inside `Dockerfile.template`.
+All relevent configs for balena.io deployment are inside `Dockerfile.template`.

-This is your imagebuilder, which will start building your container on `git push resin` on their webrunners.
+This is your imagebuilder, which will start building your container on `git push balena` on their webrunners.

 ## Environment Variables

-You are able to change all necessary configurations from your resin.io dashboard.
+You are able to change all necessary configurations from your balena.io dashboard.

 Click on the tab Service Variables and add following variables: